Five Questions to Build a Better Rubric

 1. Will each criterion help us make decisions?

 We’ve all seen it: The rubric with 10 criteria when only 4 or 5 are really considered during the final evaluation process.
+If this is a reoccurring process you can review past cycles, but if the process is new review your goals for the program and remind yourself of key requirements.
 Go through each criterion and make sure it’s worth factoring into both the overall score and as a standalone value.

 2. Is the core criterion easy to identify?